 Microsoft gives users several ways to receive the secondary code.
 Setup instructions are provided below for receiving codes by text message, telephone call, or dedicated authenticator software.
 Users may choose any of the three options.

-Enabling Multi-Factor Authentication for Your Account
+Setting Up Multi-Factor Authentication for Your Account

 Logging In With Multi-Factor Authentication

 CNTS has prepared a video highlighting the process of

 logging in using MFA after you have enabled it for your account.

 Changing Your Settings Later